Award-Winning Honky Tonk Artist Justin Trevino

 First, it's the ongoing opportunity to be on stage with his heroes and friends.

-"Even though I enjoy singing and doing shows with my own band, I love the opportunities I have, especially through Heart of Texas, to get on stage with talents like Johnny Bush, Darrell McCall and Tony Booth.
-They were my heroes when I began my career and they are great friends today.
+"Even though I enjoy singing and doing shows with my own band, I love the opportunities I have, especially through Heart of Texas, to get on stage with talents like the late Johnny Bush, Darrell McCall and Tony Booth.
+They were my heroes when I began my career and they were/are great friends today.

 "Similarly, it was a special joy to be able to help Amber Digby when she was first starting out.
 Now I get to experience in a unique way how she has matured as a singer and polished her performance and band.
 It's a great feeling to have such a wonderful friendship that began with our shared passion for real country music, but it's even more of a treat to experience and share in Amber's accomplishments there on stage as her duet partner.